Canopy Growth: 2019 restructuring

 News reports indicated that Bruce Linton had been ousted from all of his roles with Canopy Growth and Canopy Rivers, its venture capital division, on July 2, 2019, after an emergency board meeting.

 This move came a few days after Constellation Brands, which then held four of the seven Canopy board seats and controlled nearly 40% of the firm, expressed dissatisfaction with the cannabis giant's financial results.
 (By that time, CFO Tim Saunders had been replaced.)
 Significant losses had been reported during its efforts to increase the size of greenhouse facilities in British Columbia and Quebec.
 The fourth quarter 2018 loss had been much greater than expected, with a net loss attributable to shareholders of $335.6 million, substantially higher than the net loss that had been predicted by analysts.
 A CTV News report summarized the situation as: "the cannabis company's expenses ballooned, its net loss widened and medical and recreational sales activity slowed from the previous quarter".
 Constellation Brands president and CEO Bill Newlands made this comment in late June 2019: "... we continue to aggressively support Canopy on a more focused, long-term strategy to win markets and form factors that matter while paving a clear path to profitability".

 The board left Mark Zekulin to continue as sole CEO and a search was to be conducted for a replacement co-CEO.
 Rade Kovacevic was named President and John Bell was appointed chairman.
 As of early July 2019, Linton held 18 million shares of Canopy.
 In an interview, he told CNBC that he had been "terminated", not "stepped down" as previous reports had suggested.
 "I was asked to leave, and I left under the terms that we mutually agreed to", he explained.

 A mid-November 2019 report said that the company's stock "slid more than 17% Thursday ... after the company posted weaker-than-expected earnings for its fiscal second quarter".
 By that time, cannabis stocks in general had "crumbled to their lowest level since 2017" according to an October 2019 report.

 On 9 December 2019, the company announced a new CEO, David Klein, previously executive vice president and chief financial officer at Constellation Brands and Canopy Growth's chair.
-(By that time, Canopy's stock had dropped 32% per cent since the start of 2019).
+(By that time, Canopy's stock had dropped 32% since the start of 2019).
 Interim CEO and co-founder Mark Zekulin was to step down before year end; Klein was to assume his new role on 14 January 2020.
 One news report stated that the appointment of Klein would further entrench Constellation’s influence on Canopy Growth.

 In December 2020, the company announced that it will close some sites in Canada which can affect the jobs of 220 employees.